fahmiITP/Belajar-NFT-Client-Side/README.md

 - The ready to deploy webapp will be on "build/web" folder.
 - Pack or Compress the webapp folder.
 - Upload the packed file to your 'public_html' directory on your hosting.
+- Extract and move all the file inside to the root of your 'public_html'.
 - You're done.